xuwkk/power_system_operation/readme.md

 python data/group_data.py
 ```

+This will result in folder `data/data_grouped/` which contains `.cvx` files for all 123 buses dataset.

 Note: This may take several minutes but you only need to run this script once.

 ### Step two: Generate Power Grid Case